Premium unleaded and diesel costs more at the pump but is it worth buying and what's the benefit? Sue Hayward investigates.

 But when it costs more at the pump, is it really worth splashing out on a tank of super fuel?

-Premium petrol costs up to 10p a litre more than standard unleaded petrol.
+Premium petrol can cost up to 30p a litre more than standard unleaded petrol, although the typical gap is around 10p.

 And it’s not just the big names selling it: even supermarkets sell upgraded versions such as Tesco’s Momentum 99 or Sainsbury’s Super Unleaded.